KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S3 Dropfoot/README.md

 If all went well, you can visualize the resulting gait pattern in OpenSim.
 Follow the instructions mentioned [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main?tab=readme-ov-file#visualizing-your-simulation-results-in-opensim).
 Note: if this is the third time you ran a simulation, the results are stored in files starting with `gait1018_v3`. **Invisible ankle-foot orthosis**: at the moment, it is not possible yet to visualize the ankle-foot orthosis itself in OpenSim, only its effects on gait.

 Like before, you can visualize the joint angles using the `PredSim-workshop-smalll-2025/S3 Dropfoot/Plotting/compare_devices.m` script.
 Before you run `compare_devices.m`, specify the versions we want to plot.
-To plots `v1`, `v2` and `v3`, set `line 2` to:
+To plot `v1`, `v2` and `v3`, set `line 2` to:

 `vs = [1, 2, 3]`;